SivaKumarSanniboina/Status/README.md

 # Current Status
-My Training Completed
+My Training is Completed
-I am waiting for the project
+Now,I am waiting for the project